kurocha/tagged-format/README.md

 in the specification, including a `Table`, `Mesh`, `Axis`, a variety of vertex formats and `External` references.

-The Tagged text format is well defined and is compiled to a binary format using the included `tf-convert`, much like how an assembler converts symbolic code to binary machine code.
+The Tagged text format is well defined and is compiled to a binary format using the included `tagged-format-convert`, much like how an assembler converts symbolic code to binary machine code.

 Tagged Format Tool
 ------------------

-Included in this implementation is the `tf-convert` which converts a text format into a binary format.
+Included in this implementation is the `tagged-format-convert` which converts a text format into a binary format.
 The text format is primarily used as an export format and is typically converted into the binary format before being used.